wolfSSL/wolfEngine/README.md

 Use this configure command:
 ```
-./configure --enable-fips=v2 --enable-fips-engine
+./configure --enable-engine
 ```

-Change `--enable-fips=v2` to `--enable-fips=ready` if using a FIPS Ready bundle.
+This adds support for `fips=v2` automatically.
+Add `--enable-fips=ready` if using a FIPS Ready bundle.

 #### Additional Options
 - Add `--enable-pwdbased` to the configure commands above if using PKCS#12.